weaversa/cryptol-course/labs/cryptol-overview/overview.md

 RotWord : [4][8] -> [4][8]
 ```

-To enjoy greater overall confidence in a system we are developing, we may want to check properties about the components we build.
+To enjoy greater overall confidence in a system under development, we may want to check properties about the components we build.
 Suppose we wanted to check that `RotWord` was the identity on sequences where all the elements were the same.
 We could add the following line to `rotword.cry`:

 ```haskell
 RotWord : [4][8] -> [4][8]